Antiviral mode of action of Lactobacillus plantarum YML009 on Influenza virus H1N1

 Hemolytic phenomenon test

-After streaking the L. plantarum YML009 on tryptone soy agar with 5% sheep blood with incubation at 37°C for 48 hours, no β-hemolysis (clear zones around colonies) was observed on the plate agar.
+After streaking the L. plantarum YML009 on tryptone soy agar with 5% sheep blood with incubation at 37°C for 48 hours, no beta-hemolysis (clear zones around colonies) was observed on the plate agar.
 The L. plantarum YML009 produced green-hued zones around the colony (Figure 3A).
-Streptococcus agalactiae KCCM 40417 was used as control for β-hemolysis (Figure 3B).
+Streptococcus agalactiae KCCM 40417 was used as control for beta-hemolysis (Figure 3B).
 Whereas, L. paracasei KCTC 3510 was used as control for α-hemolysis (Figure 3C).
 Therefore, L. plantarum YML009 showed α–hemolytic phenomenon and caused no hemolysis.

 Figure 3: Hemolytic phenomenon test.
 (A) Test strain: Lactobacillus plantarum YML009.
-(B) β control: Streptococcus agalactiae KCCM 40417.
-(C) α Control: Lactobacillus paracasei KCTC 3510
+(B) Control: Streptococcus agalactiae KCCM 40417.
+(C) Control: Lactobacillus paracasei KCTC 3510

 Antibiotic susceptibility

 The MIC values obtained for L. plantarum YML009 are shown in Table II.
 YML0009 was sensitive to all the recommend antibiotics tested.
 The MIC values obtained after 24 and 48 hours of incubation were as follows; gentamicin (0.5 mg/L), kanamycin (4 mg/L), streptomycin (2 mg/L), tetracycline (8 mg/L), erythromycin (0.1 mg/L) clindamycin (0.1 mg/L), chloramphenicol (4 mg/L), and ampicillin (0.3 mg/L).
 These results suggest that L. plantarum YML009 is safe.
-Since, it doesn’t show any resistance to the antibiotics, YML009 could be considered as probiotic bacterium
+Since, it does not show any resistance to the antibiotics, YML009 could be considered as probiotic bacterium

 Table II: Antibiotic susceptibility test of L. plantarum YML009